 - changes in the nature of health care provision;

 RHW is developing the evidence base for rural health care by :

 - developing collaborative research with social scientists, geographers and policy researchers;

 - and bringing the international perspective through appropriate collaborations.

-The UHI Rural Health and Wellbeing research group carries out innovative research and evaluation in the area of rural health, health services and community wellbeing.
-Based within the UHI Division of Health Research, the group collaborates with other UHI researchers in, Inverness, Moray and Lews Castle Colleges as well as being a member of the Digital Health Institute and RGU-UHI collaboration.
+The Rural Health and Wellbeing research group carries out innovative research and evaluation in the area of rural health, health services and community wellbeing.
+A part of the Institute of Health Research and Innovation, the group collaborates with other researchers in Inverness, Moray and Lews Castle Colleges as well as being a member of the Digital Health Institute and RGU-UHI collaboration.

 We aim to contribute to the knowledge base on preventing ill-health and promoting wellbeing.
 Our research not only enhances understanding of patterns and experiences of health, illness and their underlying drivers, but also contributes to the development of health services policy and delivery that functions in as effective and appropriate ways as possible for staff, patients and families.

 We achieve this by addressing real life policy and practice challenges through close collaboration with policy makers, health service staff and communities.
 Using the humanities and social sciences, our team works with the public and third sectors to engage users and health professionals in services design and evaluation.
 This has helped us further the understanding of the challenges inherent in health and care service provision in rural areas.